earnubs/styleguide/README.md

 Keep it Simple, Stupid
 ----------------------

 * When you cascade a rule, keep it local and obvious.
-The cascade is a powerful weapon in the CSS armoury, and like any weapons it should be used with caution and plenty of aforethought and planning.
 * Define a list of global rules which have no side effects in a global context, for example 'active', 'first', 'last'
 * Favour pixels as units, em's in the case of typographic relativity (% is derived and in pixels, line-height is unitless, pixels or em's).
 Pixels are clear, work everywhere and have no unwanted zooming side effects.
-* Constrain component variations, eg. 4 header styles only, 2 list styles, etc
+* Constrain variations, eg. 4 header styles only, 2 list styles, 1 table style etc etc

 Separation of Concerns
 ----------------------

-* An H1 is not a style.
+* Separate the element from the style, HTML from CSS.
+An H1 is not a style.
   Create a language for typography ( and there's no harm in verbosity if it's self documenting):
-  ** .foo-heading-title { /* foo is the namespace */ }
+  ** .foo-heading-title { /* foo is the css namespace */ }
   ** .foo-heading-main { }
   ** .foo-heading-medium { }
   ** .foo-heading-small { }